-Susan (Sue) Lynne Decker (born November 17, 1962) is CEO and co-Founder of Raftr, a private social network on college campuses for students to find others with similar interests and to post about upcoming campus events, memes, and situations.
-She also currently serves as a member of the board of directors of two Fortune 500 companies – Berkshire Hathaway, Intel Corporation, and Costco Wholesale – and is a director of Vail Resorts, Vox Media, and SurveyMonkey.
+Susan (Sue) Lynne Decker (born November 17, 1962) is CEO and Founder of Raftr, a trusted event and communications platform for college campuses.
+She currently serves as a member of the board of directors of two Fortune 500 companies – Berkshire Hathaway, and Costco Wholesale – and is a director of SurveyMonkey, Vail Resorts, and Vox Media.
+She is also an advisor for several entrepreneurial start-up, technology companies.

 President of Yahoo!
 Inc., June 2007 to April 2009.
 In this role, Sue was a key participant in determining Yahoo!'s business strategy and vision and was responsible for all of the global business operations of Yahoo!, including sales, product marketing, product, and distribution across the three major customer groups of audience, advertisers, and publishers.